zuozhenggh/learning-library/oci-library/developer-adoption/labs/mushop/intro/intro.md

 # Introduction

-## Build and Deploy your First Cloud Native App
+## Build and Deploy the MuShop App

-Learn how to deploy applications into a cloud-native microservice-based development framework leveraging the Oracle Cloud Native solutions.
+Learn how to deploy the MuShop App into a cloud-native microservice-based development framework leveraging the Oracle Cloud Native solutions.
 You will deploy an eCommerce application with polyglot microservices for each component of a highly scalable architecture leveraging Kubernetes and Oracle Cloud Infrastructure components.

 Estimated time: 2 hours